Breakthrough test performance

 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.

-Revolutionizing cancer screening with a clinically-validated blood test
+Advancing cancer screening with a clinically-validated blood test1,2

-Galleri is supported by clinical studies with over 20,000 individuals.
-Galleri’s test performance was validated in the PATHFINDER and CCGA3 studies.
+The Galleri test is supported by clinical studies with over 20,000 participants1,3,4

-Cohort: >6,600 adults ages 50-79y without clinical suspicion of cancer, and with and without additional cancer risk factors from 7 U.S. sites - Intended use population
+- Cohort: 6,600+ adults ages 50-79 without clinical suspicion of cancer, and with and without additional cancer risk factors from 7 US sites—intended use population

-Key Outcomes: Adding MCED screening approximately doubled the number of cancers detected.
+- Key outcomes: When MCED was added to recommended single-cancer screening tests the number of cancers detected approximately doubled.
 Median time to diagnostic resolution was 79 days (shorter for true positive; longer for false positive).
-High accuracy of predicted cancer signal origin enabled targeted diagnostic evaluations.
+High accuracy of predicted Cancer Signal Origin enabled targeted diagnostic evaluations.
 Most diagnostic evaluations involved imaging.
 Key performance metrics were validated and MCED screening was safely implemented.
-The results from PATHFINDER support feasibility of broad screening use of Galleri.
+The results from the PATHFINDER study support feasibility of broad screening use of Galleri.

-Study Objectives: Validate a MCED test version further refined for use as a screening tool.
+- Study objectives: Validate an MCED test version further refined for use as a screening tool.

-Key Outcomes: The Galleri test demonstrated high specificity with a low false-positive rate, sensitivity that varied by cancer class and increased with increasing cancer stage, high accuracy of CSO prediction and detected a cancer signal across a wide diversity of cancers and cancer stages.
-Results from CCGA3 support the feasibility of use as a complement to existing single-cancer screening tests.
+- Key outcomes: The Galleri test demonstrated high specificity with a low false positive rate, sensitivity that varied by cancer class and increased with increasing cancer stage, high accuracy of CSO prediction and detected a cancer signal across a wide diversity of cancers and cancer stages.
+Results from the CCGA3 study support the feasibility of use in addition to recommended single-cancer screening tests.

 Galleri sets the standard for multi-cancer early detection

-To achieve the benefits of early detection while minimizing harms, multi-cancer early detection requires low false positive rates due to high specificity, accurate localization of organ/tissue origin, and higher sensitivity of the deadliest cancer types.3
+To achieve the benefits of early detection while minimizing harms, multi-cancer early detection requires low false positive rates, highly accurate localization of organ/tissue origin, and high sensitivity of the deadliest cancer types.5

-Galleri detects a signal shared by more than 50 cancer types1 with a single blood test, most of which lack routine screening tests.
-In a clinical study, Galleri approximately doubled the number of cancers detected with recommended screening.2 In the same study, 48% of confirmed cancers that were detected by Galleri were in stages I-II.2 Galleri goes beyond routine cancer screenings (breast, lung, colon, cervical, and prostate) to screen for many cancers.
+Galleri detects a signal shared by more than 50 cancer types1 with a single blood draw, most of which lack routine screening tests.
+In a clinical study, Galleri approximately doubled the number of cancers detected than recommended screening.2 In the same study, 48% of confirmed cancers that were detected by Galleri were in stages I-II.2 The Galleri goes beyond routine cancer screenings (breast, lung, colon, cervical, and prostate) to screen for many cancers.

 99.5% Specificity1,2